johaupt/johaupt.github.io/menu/about.md

 title: About
 ---

-I'm a researcher and PhD student [at Humboldt-University](https://www.wiwi.hu-berlin.de/de/professuren/bwl/wi/personen/johannes-haupt).
-I work on causal machine learning, uplift modeling and neural networks.

-Check out the blog for tutorials and code walkthroughs of insights that have not made it into papers so far or have made it into papers that deserve a practical write-up.
+I'm a senior data scientist at [remerge](https://remerge.io) after doctoral studies at the information systems group at [Humboldt-Universität zu Berlin](https://www.wiwi.hu-berlin.de/de/professuren/bwl/wi/).
+I work on causal machine learning, uplift modeling and Bayesian analysis in experimental settings.
+Check out the blog for tutorials on causal machine learning, code walkthroughs and insights that have not made it into papers so far.

-I'm available to consult on projects on causal machine learning or reinforcement/policy learning.
-Please send me an email summarizing your goals, status of the project and your timeline and I'll be happy to make you an offer.
+I also love longboarding and learning about the Chinese cultural sphere as a member of [sinonerds e.V.](https://sinonerds.com).

-Get in touch if you want to chat or collaborate on uplift modeling, prescriptive decision support or just changing people's actions!
+Get in touch if you want to chat about any of the above or collaborate on uplift modeling or customer targeting!